LGBTQ+ inclusivity in content-making teams – are you doing enough?

 But whilst Pride is here to celebrate, we’re going to celebrate it in all its joyful, rainbow, positive human glory!
 How better to do that than ask some of our team, clients and candidates to be a guest on our blog.

 We asked them to share their workplace experiences as part of the LGBTQ+ community on set/location/production office in the hope that those who aren’t doing enough can read it and buck their ideas up.
-Watch out for a Talented People Facebook Live session on this very topic at the end of June too.
+Talented People produced a Facebook Live session on this very topic that you can watch again.

 Amy Ruffell is a freelance senior development and edit producer, and shares her opinion on the danger of assumptions and how simple language tweaks can make the world of difference.